11 Reasons Your Portable AC Fills with Water Too Quickly

 6. Water Not Draining Properly

-Most basic way of draining water from your portable AC is to manually drain it.
+The most basic way of draining water from your portable AC is to manually drain it.
 For that, you will have to remove the drain plug and allow the unit to drain into an empty container.

-How often you will have to do it depends on your humidity and how long you run your AC.
+How often you will have to do it depends on your humidity and how long you run your portable AC.
 It may vary from 6-8 hours to several weeks.

 If you are using a drain hose to automatically remove water from your portable AC by gravity method or condensate pump, your water tank should never fill up.